There are strict requirements that need to be met by those involved with the transport of animals as part of a business

 This guidance is for England

-It is essential that those transporting animals on journeys of more than 65 km (about 40 miles) as part of an economic activity hold a valid transporter authorisation to do so.
+Those transporting animals on journeys of more than 65 km (about 40 miles) as part of an economic activity must hold a valid transporter authorisation to do so and carry it with them on the journey.

 Farmers, transporters and attendants using road vehicles for transporting farm animals, which includes poultry and horses, in connection with an economic activity must have received appropriate training.
 They must also hold a certificate of competence issued by an independent body nominated by the Department for Environment, Food and Rural Affairs (Defra).